S0ulx3/TheGestor/README.md

 # Funciones

-• Listar el contenido del drectorio actual
+• Listar el contenido del drectorio actual •

-• Crear un archivo
+• Crear un archivo •

-• Crear un directorio
+• Crear un directorio •

-• Mover o renombrar un directorio
+• Mover o renombrar un directorio •

-• Pegar un archivo o directorio a una ruta
+• Pegar un archivo o directorio a una ruta •

-• Eliminar un archivo o directorio
+• Eliminar un archivo o directorio •

 # English
 # TheGestor
-- A simple and intuitive file manager made in bash
+- A simple and intuitive file manager made in bash •

 # Instalation:
 ----------------------------------------------
-- We clone the repository
+- We clone the repository •
   git clone https://github.com/S0ulx/TheGestor
 ----------------------------------------------

 --------------------------------------------------------------------------------------------------
-- We access the folder and grant execution permissions to the executable file that we want to use.
+- We access the folder and grant execution permissions to the executable file that we want to use •

   cd TheGestor